New Evening Programmes for Radio Wales Sport

 “These new programmes allow us to offer more to a growing base of listeners who come to us just for sport,” said Editor Steve Austins.
 “It also gives us all important consistency five nights a week, which we currently don’t have.

-“No schedule changes come without difficult decisions, and these changes mean Alan Thompson’s Evening Show and Saturday’s The Back Page come to an end.
+“No schedule changes come without difficult decisions, and these changes have meant that Alan Thompson’s Evening Show and Saturday’s The Back Page have come to an end.

-Alan will be back hosting a new weekly music show on Sunday nights from September, and his series I Write The Songs also returns later in the year.
-Despite The Evening Show coming to an end, our commitment to live Welsh music will remain as strong as ever with live weekly sessions on Louise Elliott and on weekend programmes like Bethan Elfyn, Jamie Owen and Roy Noble.
+Alan is still very much a fixture of the Radio Wales schedule though, hosting a music show on Sunday nights, and his series I Write The Songs returns in 2014.
+Despite The Evening Show having come to an end, our commitment to live Welsh music will remain as strong as ever with live weekly sessions on Louise Elliott and on weekend programmes like Bethan Elfyn, Jamie Owen and Roy Noble.

-“My thanks also go to Peter Jackson and the production team of The Back Page, which I’m also bringing to an end from August.
-The Back Page has been a regular fixture of the station’s Saturday morning schedule for many years and has delivered some excellent sports journalism – standards the new nightly edition of Radio Wales Sport will no doubt uphold.
-Meanwhile, Peter will return with a new series of Jacko’s Sporting Almanac at the end of the summer.
+“My thanks also go to Peter Jackson and the production team of The Back Page, which also came to an end in August.
+The Back Page was a regular fixture of the station’s Saturday morning schedule for many years and delivered some excellent sports journalism – standards the new nightly edition of Radio Wales Sport will no doubt uphold."

 “If you’re a Welsh sports fan, I know you’re already looking forward to what the next 12 months will bring.
 I hope you’ll enjoy it with us on BBC Radio Wales."